Introducing the 2025 Hearts in San Francisco Artists

 TABLE TOP HEART ARTISTS

-Anavictoria Avila, Oakland — “Baila Corazon”
+Anavictoria Avila, Oakland — “Baila Corazón Purple Heart”

 Suzanne Baxter, San Francisco — “You Have My Heart, San Francisco”